Tissue shape from cell-scale active tensions: Discussion

-Deformations from the reference to the physical configuration are characterized by two soft modes, conformal and isogonal modes.
-Together, they exhaust the space of deformations compatible with the constraints of force balance.
-These modes act as mediators between the ``microscopic'' and macroscopic mechanical state of the tissue.
-Put concisely, a stress-strain relationship (or stress transformation law) emerges from how the active force dipoles (cell edges) are embedded into physical space.
+Via the Voronoi construction, the tension triangulation defines an effective reference state for the cell tessellation.
+We showed that deformations from the reference to the physical configuration occur through the conformal and isogonal modes, characterizing the response of tissue to external forces.
+Together, the two modes parametrize the space of deformations compatible with force-balance constraints.
+These modes determine how the active force dipoles (cell edges) are embedded into physical space.
+They thus ``mediate'' between the ``microscopic'' and macroscopic mechanical state of the tissue.
+As a result, we find an emergent stress-strain relationship, even though individual cell edges are far from being passive elastic objects.

 The isogonal mode sets the lengths of cell-cell interfaces and determines the macroscopic stress tensor.
-By contrast, the conformal mode sets cell edge orientation, so that force balance in the conformal sector can be thought of as \emph{torque balance}.
-Via the Young--Laplace law, the conformal mode parametrizes the gradients of intracellular pressure.
+By contrast, the conformal mode sets cell edge orientation, so that force balance in the conformal ``sector'' can be thought of as torque balance.
+Via the Young--Laplace law, the conformal mode (geometry) parametrizes the gradients of intracellular pressure (mechanics).
+Our results extend observations on foam mechanics~\cite{Weaire1999,Drenckhan.etal2004,Mancini2005}, where the link between pressure and conformal maps has been demonstrated in beautiful experiments~\cite{Elias.etal1999}.

-These results extend observations from literature on foam mechanics~\cite{Weaire1999,Drenckhan.etal2004,Mancini2005}, which noted the invariance of force balance under Möbius transformations of a 2D foam, and demonstrated it in beautiful experiments~\cite{Elias.etal1999}.
-Here, we generalized from an ordinary foam with fixed surface tensions to an arbitrary tension triangulation, and from a global to a local (triangle-wise) Möbius symmetry, which approximates arbitrary conformal maps in the continuum limit.
-Finally, by studying the interaction between the isogonal and conformal modes, we showed how the conformal factor (geometry) is connected to pressure (mechanics).